Barton Seagrave: Barton Seagrave Hall and Wicksteed Park

 Originally built in 1550 by the Humphrey family, Barton Seagrave Hall was bought in 1665 by John Bridges (1642–1712) of Warwickshire, son of the parliamentarian Major Bridges of Alcester.
 John was Sheriff of Northampton in 1675.
 After his John died, his son John Bridges (1666–1742) inherited the house.
 He was an antiquarian and a Fellow of the Royal Society.
 The house passed to his brother, William (1668–1741) who carried out more renovations started by his father – the date 1725 being on the lead rain-water heads.
 However, he fell into debt and was forced to mortgage the house in 1733.
 Later that century the house was owned by the Wilcox family then Richard Tibbits whose son was responsible for modernising the house further.
 Lady Mary Isabella Hood-Tibbits lived at the house for many years until her death in 1904 when the house came up for sale and was bought by Charles Wicksteed.
 He laid out Wicksteed Park within its boundaries.
 On his death, the house and the park passed to the Wicksteed Village Trust.
 It was a hotel for a while, then a nursing home for the elderly.
 For a while it housed part of the NHS on the ground floor, before becoming an arts centre.
 The first floor and stables accommodated the artists and designers.
 It is now home to the Vines Restaurant and the Barton Hall Hotel.
 It can also be hired out for weddings and other events.

 The house is of two stories, of limestone and roofed with Collyweston slates.
 The main front faces south and has projecting end-wings with plain gables and a middle gabled porch of two stories with classic doorway.
 A wing at the east end containing a number of small rooms appears to be older than the rest of the building.
 The Orangery is a grade I Listed Building.

 Notable residents

 Rear Admiral Horace Hood once lived in Barton Hall as a member of the Hood Family.
 He was killed on HMS Invincible during the Battle of Jutland in May 1916, and his name is on the Barton Seagrave War Memorial.

-Kieron Baker moved to Barton Seagrave aged 3 and is now a professional American Football player.

 The soprano singer Elizabeth Harwood was born in the village on 27 May 1938, but moved to Yorkshire at an early age.

 Other natives of the village include topographer John Bridges and his brother, Charles, a painter.

+MP Phillip Hollobone lived in the village.

+Broadcaster and priest Richard Coles grew up in Barton Seagrave.